elijahmuraoka/ImageProcessor/README.md

 * **public class VerticalFlip implements IPCommand:** This class represents the command that is used to flip an image vertically.

-**public class HorizontalFlip implements IPCommand**
-* This class represents the command that is used to flip an image Horizontally.
+* **public class HorizontalFlip implements IPCommand:** This class represents the command that is used to flip an image Horizontally.

-**public class GreyScale implements IPCommand**
-* This class represents the command that is used to create a greyscale version of an image according to a specific channel.
+* **public class GreyScale implements IPCommand:** This class represents the command that is used to create a greyscale version of an image according to a specific channel.
 Either red, blue, green, value, intensity or luma.

-**public class ChangeBrightness implements IPCommand**
-* This class represents the command that is used to change the brightness of a certain image.
+* **public class ChangeBrightness implements IPCommand:** This class represents the command that is used to change the brightness of a certain image.
 This means all RGB values increase or decrease by a set increment amount.

 ~~-~~